Air Filter Replacements Made in the USA – Manufacturer Direct

 Nordic Pure uses a secure payment gateway so that you never have to worry about credit card safety.
 Our SSL software (Secure Sockets Layer) is the industry standard and among the best software available today for secure online commerce transactions.
 It encrypts all of your personal information, including credit card number, name and address, so that it cannot be read as the information travels over the internet.
 Nordic Pure does not allow any transactions that do not occur on a secure connection.
 Further, we do not make any of your information available to any third party.

-We offer FREE DELIVERY on all retail orders that are to be delivered anywhere in the contiguous United States, via Fedex Smartpost.
+We offer FREE DELIVERY on all retail orders that are to be delivered anywhere in the contiguous United States, via Fedex Ground Home Delivery.
 We will ship to Alaska, Canada, Puerto Rico or Hawaii for an additional charge.
-Please email us at: email@example.com and include the item(s) you wish to order and the complete shipping address to obtain a quote.
+Please email us at: firstname.lastname@example.org and include the item(s) you wish to order and the complete shipping address to obtain a quote.

 Returns are accepted within 30 days of your order unless otherwise stated on the product details page.
-You can either give us a call at 800-590-0339 or click on the invoice you need to return on the Return Center screen and fill in form.
-(You must Login to see your order history on this screen).
+You can either give us a call at 800-590-0339 or click on the invoice you need to return on the Return Center screen and fill in the form.
+(You must log in to see your order history on this screen).
 We will provide full return instructions once the return has been authorized.
 We offer two options for the return; either you arrange and pay for the return shipping or we email you a printable return label and subtract the return shipping charge (at our negotiated FedEx price) from your refund.
 You are responsible for return shipping fees either way, but we usually have better shipping rates.
 Refunds are processed within 5-7 business days of receipt of the returned merchandise.
-Custom air filters are non-refundable or returnable since we hand make them.
+Custom air filters are non-refundable or returnable since we hand-make them to your specifications.
 Please make sure that you order the EXACT measurement that you need to the fraction of an inch.

 The easiest way to contact us is to email us at: email@example.com.
 For mail orders, you can send your order or correspondence to: